sarafov/AML/README.md

 <img src="assets/step_4.png" width="500" height="200">

 #### Step 5:
-Enter the copied GitLab link in the pop-up window on the Notebook server (leave the optional information blank).
+Enter the copied GitLab link in the pop-up window on the Notebook server.
+Also enter your username (i.e. student number with "s") and the corresponding password.
 Now click *Clone* to copy the labs into Noteable.
 <br/>
 <img src="assets/step_5.png" width="500" height="200">